Boundlesss/old-eternity-bot/README.md

 The code is all yours basically.
 You can probably try to work off it, or just use it as a reference.
 I don't recommend either because the code is poorly written and ineffecient.

+Oh, also.
+I have since rewrote the bot, and it is not even close to being finished, but it will stay closed-source.
+Buuuttt, there will be little sneak peaks ;)

 You will only need:
  - Discord.js
  - Chalk (Coloring in your terminal/shell)